RubisetCie/blender-fspy/README.md

 When importing fSpy project file, there are some options listed hereinafter can be configured at the right side panel in import window.

-* `Update existing import (if any)`: If checked, any previously created camera with a name matching the project filename will be updated.
+* `Update Existing Import`: If checked, any previously created camera with a name matching the project filename will be updated.
 If unchecked, a new camera will be created on each import.
-* `Import background image`: If checked, the image from the fSpy project file will be used as the background image for the Blender camera.
+* `Import Background Image`: If checked, the image from the fSpy project file will be used as the background image for the Blender camera.

 ## Differences with Official